 Tantrums / meltdowns

 Please see the co-regulation blog from a couple weeks ago about how to handle tantrums and meltdowns by co-regulating.
-Only when the child is regulated and alert to share attention will we be able to work on moving him/her up the developmental ladder.
+Regulation is the foundation for being able to move along developmentally.

 Give yourself permission to be frustrated but do not allow yourself to act frustrated; be soothing and easy on your child realizing (s)he is under stress and you are there to help your child through it, not add to it.
 Now is not the time to worry about discipline or to instruct your child to obey commands.

 - If your child is comforted by sensory input such as a back rub, use what helps comfort your child.